aws-samples/aws-hybrid-storage-workshop/scenario-2/module-2/README.md

 To make sure all resources are deleted after this workshop scenario make sure you execute the follow steps in the order outlined below:

-1. Delete the file gateway from the storage gateway console in eu-central-1
+1. Delete the AWS file gateway from the storage gateway console in Frankfurt (eu-central-1)
-2. Delete the buckets in eu-central-1 and eu-west-2
+2. Delete the buckets in Frankfurt (eu-central-1) and London (eu-west-2)
-3. Destroy the cloud formation stack in eu-west-1 named "storage-workshop-2b" (wait for it to complete before deleting the next one)
+3. Destroy the cloud formation stack in Ireland (eu-west-1) named "storage-workshop-2b" (wait for it to complete before deleting the next one)
-4. Destroy the cloud formation stack in eu-west-1 named "storage-workshop-2a"
+4. Destroy the cloud formation stack in Ireland (eu-west-1) named "storage-workshop-2a"

 ## License